Skip to main content

 • music

-The game features no music or sound, allowing players to enjoy their own music or other media in the background without distraction.
-This design choice has been appreciated by users who prefer to multitask while playing.
+The game features no music or sound, allowing players to enjoy their own music or other media while playing.
+This design choice has been appreciated for its flexibility, although some users find the lack of in-game audio can become monotonous during extended play sessions.

 • “There are a few features that I haven't found in any other idle game: first, there is no music or sound, so you can just leave it be and watch a video or play it 'actively' with your favorite music in the background.”